jitsi-contrib/installers/jitsi-jibri/README.md

 ## Usage

-- Don't use this script on a working production server.
+- **Don't run this script on a working production server.**
+- **Don't run this script on your desktop machine.**
+- Run it on an isolated environment such as a virtual machine or a cloud server.
-- Run it as `root`
+- Run it as `root`.
-- Follow the recommendations during the installation
+- Follow the recommendations during the installation.

 ### use root account